 - Computer repair and networking companies.

 At the end of the day, lots of these companies may be able to help in some capacity.
 But for most law firms, you might already have somebody you are using.
 And why would you switch if you are currently getting good service from a current provider?
-Or, if you do not have somebody you are using, you likely have the capability to find somebody of your choosing all on your own without the solicitation.
+Or, if you do not have somebody you are using, you likely can find somebody of your choosing all on your own without the solicitation.

-The reality is if you take the solicitation calls, respond to their e-mails and meet them in an effort at being nice, you could end up neglecting the essential work you need to do.
-Instead, you will be stuck in meetings, calls or e-mail chains where you have to say “no, thank you” continually to the various pitches presented to you — and be asked for an explanation.
+The reality is that if you take the solicitation calls, respond to their e-mails, and meet them to be nice, you could end up neglecting the essential work you need to do.
+Instead, you will be stuck in meetings, calls, or e-mail chains where you must continually say “no, thank you” to the various pitches presented to you and be asked for an explanation.

-While many of these companies and individuals promise low pressure meetings to get in the door, you have to never forget that many are likely working off commissions/sales.
-So, while what might begin as low pressure sales, can quickly turn into higher pressure sales.
+While many of these companies and individuals promise low-pressure meetings to get in the door, you must never forget that many are likely working off commissions/sales.
+So, what might begin as low-pressure sales can quickly turn into higher-pressure sales.

 Some of these companies or individuals will also feel like you are obligated to give them an explanation if you do not use their services or purchase what they are selling.
-Do you want to spend your time doing this versus getting essential work done?
+Do you want to spend time doing this versus completing essential work?

-Office staff then has to be trained to understand that most solicitations are not worthy of the valuable time of management–and that most solicitations to the law office will be declined.
-Often times, a response to the solicitation is not even necessary.
+The office staff then has to be trained to understand that most solicitations are not worthy of the valuable time of management–and that most solicitations to the law office will be declined.
+Oftentimes, a response to the solicitation is not even necessary.

 If the solicitation sounds remotely appealing, office staff also needs to understand that information regarding solicitations should only be presented to management at appropriate times — and not disrupt the day-to-day affairs of the law firm or management.